 Bishop v.
-United States
+Smith

 On January 4, 2013, the anti-marriage Bipartisan Legal Advisory Group (BLAG), which had previously stepped in to defend the law, filed a "Notice of Legal Developments" in the case to urge the court to wait until the Supreme Court rule in Windsor v.
 United States and Hollingsworth v.
 Perry.
 The case was stayed until after a ruling is decided in Windsor.

 On July 14, 2013, in the weeks following the landmark ruling striking down the central part of the so-called Defense of Marriage Act, the attorney for the couples requested that the judge assigned to the case, U.S. District Judge Terence Kern, issue a ruling in Bishop v.
 United States.

 The lawsuit was pending for 9 years.
 Evan Wolfson, founder and president of Freedom to Marry, applauded the couple for sticking it out.
 He said, "Whatever the wisdom of a particular litigation in a particular state in the midst of a national movement for the freedom to marry, couples like Mary and Sharon who have gone the full mile to walk down the aisle attest to the undeniable fact that marriage matters, for gay couples as for non-gay."
 On December 23, lawyers in Bishop v.
 United States filed an additional brief citing the December 20 ruling from a federal judge in Utah striking down laws in Utah that deny the freedom to marry to same-sex couples.